-Contractor is encouraged to obtain withdrawal management (WM) certification.
-Once certified, Contractor shall provide WM services according to the ASAM Criteria, when medically necessary, in accordance with the client's individualized treatment plan.
-Avatar service codes for withdrawal management will be created upon Contractor certification.
+Contractor shall provide Withdrawal Management (WM) services according to the ASAM Criteria, when medically necessary, in accordance with the client's individualized treatment plan.

 Contractor shall ensure that clients receiving both residential services and WM services are monitored during the detoxification process.
-Withdrawal management services include the following:
+Client safety is of the highest priority, Withdrawal management services include the following: